DarrenHsu/DHRunning/README.md

 History

-1, Show all history,
+1, Show all history.

-2. Click history can get more detailed route information.
+2, Click history can get more detailed route information.

 User

-1, The current use of this app user information
+1, The current use of this app user information.

 GMap